The Short Answer? Yes. The Better Answer? Here’s Why.

 -

-Backpackers who go ultralight but still need a razor edge that won’t quit
+Backpackers who go light but need a durable edge

 -